 Administrative Assistant – Support our efforts by helping to maintain and run our office, answer emails, and handle general and weekly administrative tasks.

-Operations Manager – This position offers a deep dive into supporting the operations and long-term development of the organization.
+Operations Assistant – This position offers a deep dive into supporting the operations and long-term development of the organization.
 Experience and qualifications are necessary.

 Grant Writer – Research and develop grants for our educational programs, scholarships, community projects and collaborations.
 Sample work is requested upon application.

-Well-Being Director – Nourish our core team with healthy, living foods, juices, herbal remedies, body and/or energy work, and other supportive ways to keep us feeling good.
+Well-Being Assistant – Nourish our core team with healthy, living foods, juices, herbal remedies, body and/or energy work, and other supportive ways to keep us feeling good.

 Permaculture Gardener & Site Development – Assist with site maintenance, gardening, food processing, and other related tasks at our one-acre permaculture demonstration site.
 Some experience and physical capability are necessary.